bhstoller/AgeTransform-VAE/README.md

 <p align="justify">

 - The input image is a facial image with dimensions (128×128).
-- In order to keep images in distribution, we preprocess them in the following way:
+- In order to keep the images conformed to a distribution, we preprocessed them by designing a separate ML algorithm to do the following:
-	- A separate ML algorithm detects the face and eyes
+	- Centers the eyes
-	- The algorithm centers the eyes and masks the face
+	- Mask the face
-	- We then delete the background using the mask
+	- Delete the background using the mask
-	- The color distribution is then transformed to minimize divergence from the dataset average.
+	- Transform the color distribution to minimize divergence from the dataset average

 </p>

 ### 2. Encoder Network